-We wanted to use a property lawyer in Arkley for our house move.
-Our broker informed us that our mortgage lenders TSB won't deal with them.
+I had intended to instruct a property lawyer in Arkley for our house move.
+Our financial adviser informed us that our mortgage lenders Yorkshire Building Society won't deal with them.
 Surely this is unduly restrictive?

 A decade ago most lenders had a different appetite for risk.
 Almost all Arkley conveyancing firms would have been on most bank panels.
 The financial services regulator in 2010 conducted a thematic review into mortgage fraud which concluded: know the conveyancing solicitors dealt with.
 Consequently, mortgage companies are increasingly seeing more data from law firms about their operations and their employees and establishing certain criteria such a completing on a minimum number of transactions.
 Many Arkley conveyancing firms that have been excluded from lender panels have Unblemished track record, no complaints and no claims and didn't just 'dabble' in conveyancing.
 Arkley is one of the many areas where the solicitors we list are on the panel for Yorkshire Building Society.

 About to purchase a new build flat in Arkley.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.